nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 No. No. Alright.
 Boys of summer is another one that's really bad.
 She's going to Paul, run away.

 To a, darker corner.
 Darker corner.
 So she cast verifier.
-Basically, what this means is everybody who's in the area, which is Karsten, Samir, and Alwar, for the next five minutes, you are lined out with a colorful heatless fire, of any color of your choice.
+Basically, what this means is everybody who's in the area, which is Karsten, Simear, and Alwor, for the next five minutes, you are lined out with a colorful heatless fire, of any color of your choice.
 You can be whatever color you want.

 I think it's my choice, but I don't care.
 Visible, you can't be concealed while affected by fire fire, and you are and if you're invisible if you are invisible, you are considered concealed and rather than being undetected.
 So basically, just as far as like hiding for hiding purposes, you're one degree higher than what you would normally be, which in this specific example doesn't really do much.
 But it was her only template spell that wasn't that wasn't harm.
 She probably could've harmed again, but wanted to try something else.

 So there we go.
 She cast very fire and runs away.
-Carson, you're up.
+Karsten, you're up.
 Hey.
 And she is no longer she's no longer blinded.

 She's dazzled.
 And double move and whack that guy.
 Get him.
 Oh, he is off guard.
 I guess he's already blind, so he's probably already off guard.